moise7000/HMWA-25/README.md

 ## Live Demo
-The running application can be accessed at: [Your-deployment-URL]
+The running application can be accessed [here](https://hmwa-25-git-main-moise7000s-projects.vercel.app/)]

 ## Design Documentation
 The design process follows the methodology specified in the course: